 - Show that the truck driver (or other party) is accountable for the accident and your injuries as a result of their negligence, which directly caused the accident and your injuries.

 Depending on the facts of the event, you might be able to hold the truck driver, their employer , a negligent third-party maintenance company, defective part manufacturers, and/or another party liable.
 Assigning fault in a trucking accident can be difficult to the untrained eye, but our firm has years of experience.

 Berry Law’s Team Provides You With Multiple Attorney Perspectives

 The period of time an injured individual has to file a lawsuit seeking compensation following a truck accident is restricted under Iowa state law.
 The statute of limitations, as explained in Iowa Code § 614.1, allows victims up to two years after the date of the accident to file a lawsuit or settle their claim with the at-fault party.

 It is easy for time to run out quickly while trying to recover from a trucking accident.
 Missing the legal deadline to file for compensation after a truck wreck may come faster than expected.
 By speaking with a truck accident lawyer in Council Bluffs, you will be advised of your legal options.

 Contact Our Iowa Truck Accident Lawyers

 Contact us to pursue full compensation for your truck accident claim.
-Every time a wrongful death or commercial truck accident occurs in Iowa or Nebraska, the attorneys at Berry Law Firm are ready to help families financially recover.
+Every time a wrongful death or commercial truck accident occurs in Iowa or Nebraska, the attorneys at Berry Law are ready to help families financially recover.